microsoft/playwright-testing-service/docs/concept-understanding-parallelism.md

 ## Service limits

 Microsoft Playwright Testing currently allows for up to 50 parallel workers per workspace.
 This limit is applicable to all active tests within a workspace.
 For example, multiple CI pipelines may concurrently initiate browser requests to Microsoft Playwright Testing.
 If the demand for parallel workers exceeds the 50-worker limit, any excess connection requests will be placed in a queue.
 When a browser becomes available within the workspace, a queued request will be allocated a browser.
 The corresponding worker's tests will then begin executing.
+Additionaly, an Azure subscription can have a maximum of two workspaces.

 Please note that the service will return an HTTP status code of 429 (Too Many Requests) if it receives an excessive number of requests.